ding-lab/germline_variant_snakemake/README.md

 `files`: Required files like chromosome intervals for germline variant calling tools (Check if your reads started with `chr` or not.
 Change the prefix of chromosome accordingly).

+## Sanity check of your BAM before snakemake run

+Highly recommend to run GATK locally on BAM and make sure there is no problem on running GATK HaplotypeCaller.
+If there is error, go check GATK blog and find out what the problem is.
+For example:

+1. Check if the chromosome starts with `chr` or not, and change the chromosome interval files accordingly.

+2. Make sure if the ReadGroup is correct.
+If not, use `gatk AddOrReplaceReadGroups` to change accordingly.

 ## How to start on a local enviornment

 1. Clone the repository: `git clone https://github.com/ding-lab/germline_variant_snakemake.git`